simawn/comp354-pib/README.md

 	java -version
 	```
 	**Note: Compiling source code in Java 9 does not allow Java 8/1.8 users to run the code.
 They would need to re-compile it.
 However, Java 9 users may run Java 8/1.8 code**

-To run the project in Eclipse, go to File -> New -> Java Project.
-Uncheck "Use default location" and set the Location to the directory containing src, resources, and tests.
-Click Next, and go to the Libraries tab and add JUnit 5 (if you want to run the unit tests).
-Click Finish.

 ## Usage